-We hold a series of Bible Studies periodically throughout the year, particularly marking Christian Events such as Advent and Lent, as well as meeting together for four or five meetings at other times of the year.
+We hold a series of Bible Studies periodically throughout the year, particularly marking Christian Events such as Advent and Lent, as well as meeting together at other times of the year.

-The Bible Study is usually held in the home of a member of our congregation and is considered a safe space where views can be honest and confidential within the group, leading to lively and enlightening discussions with a sharing of new ideas and information we have each gleaned.
+The Bible Study is now usually held on the church premises and is considered a safe space where views can be honest and confidential within the group, leading to lively and enlightening discussions with a sharing of new ideas and information we have each gleaned.
 Depth of study and participation is entirely up to the individual!

-We normally have a monthly support group for women only that takes place in the home of the minister.
-This is a very informal meeting where we share food and thoughts and we can be ourselves!
+We previously have held a monthly support group for women only.
+This was a very informal meeting where we shared food and thoughts and we could be ourselves!